 Most people don’t believe that Electroshock (Electroconvulsive Therapy or ECT) is still being used in modern society.
 This is most likely because the thought of electroshock is so abhorrent that most people simply can’t believe it’s still being used.
-It was only through CCHR filing Freedom of Information Act (FOIA) requests that revealed 19 states are currently administering electroshock to children, with 7 of those states electroshocking children aged 0-5 years old.
+It was only through CCHR's filing of Freedom of Information Act (FOIA) requests that it was revealed 19 states are currently administering electroshock to children, with 7 of those states electroshocking children aged 0-5 years old.
 The NAACP has called for the use of Electroshock to be banned on children—Read the NAACP Resolution here.

 Factually ECT is one of the most brutal “treatments” ever inflicted upon individuals under the guise of mental health care, sending up to 460 volts of electricity through the brain in order to induce a grand mal seizure—a type of seizure that involves a loss of consciousness and violent muscle contractions, masked by an anesthetic.
 Even more disturbing is that the U.S. FDA has never required clinical trials proving that ECT is either safe or effective, despite being used for more than 80 years.
 Sign the Petition to Ban Electroshock>>